PoojaKantrod/Fetch_Assessment/README.md

 1. Clone the repository to your local machine: https://github.com/your-username/Fetch_Assessment.git

-2. Navigate to the project directory: cd Fetch_Assessment
+2. Navigate to the project directory: Fetch_Assessment

 3. Install the required dependencies: pip install flask